 PayAnywhere is an American company that has been in existence for around a decade or so now, although it's only in the last couple of years that it has been improved enough to be called a serious player in the card processing stakes.

-There’s no doubt that on face value if you take a tour of the PayAnywhere website that this could be an interesting and useful prospect.
+There’s no doubt that on face value if you take a tour of the PayAnywhere website that this could be an interesting and useful prospect, especially during the coronavirus crisis.
 So does PayAnywhere have what it takes to become an option if your business needs to process payments, or is it best avoided?

 - Want to try PayAnywhere?
 Check out the website here